awangdev/leet-code/KnowledgeHash.md

 # Search

 ## Breadth-first Search
-Track queue size, use the queue as in rotation
+- Track queue size, use the queue as in rotation
+- When use BFS or DFS?
+In the background, DFS is built over stack memory (for each function call), which is limited (10k iterations), if space complexity is too high, then it's not sufficient.
+- BFS is iterative, so all the space used will be in heap memory: as much memory you can add

 ## Depth-first Search
 - backtracking: do not repeatly visit a node